Stars beat Vegas in 7-round shootout; Knights still alive – KION546

 AP Sports Writer

-DALLAS (AP) — Miro Heiskanen made the only shot in a seven-round shootout and the Dallas Stars moved closer to clinching a playoff spot with a 3-2 victory Tuesday night over the Vegas Golden Knights, who are still hanging on to slim playoff hopes.
+DALLAS (AP) — Miro Heiskanen made the only shot in a seven-round shootout after Jason Robertson scored twice to reach the 40-goal mark, and the Dallas Stars are on the verge of finally clinching a playoff spot.

-Jason Robertson reached the 40-goal mark by scoring twice for the Stars.

-Dallas and Nashville are tied atop the Western Conference wild-card standings with 95 points.
-The Predators lost in overtime to Calgary on Tuesday, but clinched a playoff spot because they would hold all tiebreakers over the Stars and Golden Knights.
+The Vegas Golden Knights aren’t done yet, but are close to missing the postseason for the first time in their brief franchise history.

+Jake Oettinger, who had 33 saves through overtime, made one last stop in the shootout after Heiskanen’s back-handed tally as the Stars got a 3-2 victory over Vegas on Tuesday night.

+“We’ve still got a pulse.
+We’re not eliminated,” Vegas coach Peter DeBoer said.
+“I’m proud of our group.
+They came in and played one hell of a road game.
+We got the lead, it was up again, had some chances to win the game and we just didn’t finish.
+You have to give their goalie some credit.”

+The Stars need just a single point over their last two games to get that other wild-card spot.
+In order for the Golden Knights to reach the playoffs, they have to win their last two games and Dallas would have to lose both games in regulation.

-Vegas has 91 points, but must win its last two games and have the Stars lose their last two games to make the playoffs again.
-The Golden Knights made the Stanley Cup Final in their inaugural season in 2017-18 and have been in the playoffs the past three seasons.
+Vegas made the Stanley Cup Final in its inaugural season in 2017-18 and has been in the playoffs the past three seasons.

-Dallas can clinch the second wild-card with a win Wednesday night at home over Arizona, or against Anaheim on Friday.

-Dallas goalie Jake Oettinger stopped 33 shots, including a spread-eagle glove save with 2:37 left in regulation of Shea Theodore’s long slap shot.
+Oettinger had a full-split glove save with 2:37 left in regulation of Shea Theodore’s long slap shot.
 Only one puck got past him in the shootout, but Jonathan Marchessault’s attempt banged off the left post.

+“Yeah it’s a dream come true, those are the opportunities that you want as a professional athlete, to be able to step up for the guys that are in the room,” Oettinger said.

 Logan Thompson had 28 saves, with a glove stop of his own when Roope Hintz drove hard and ripped a shot with 3:08 left in overtime.
 Thompson was briefly shaken up about a minute later when Vladislav Namestnikov slid through the crease, knocking the goalie down and dislodging the net.

-Robertson had a nifty play skating through the circle for his first tally, then got the Stars even at 2 just more than three minutes into the third period.
-John Klingberg took a shot and Robertson, near the front of the net, redirected the puck past Thompson.
+Robertson had a nifty play skating through the circle for his first goal, then got the Stars even at 2 just over three minutes into the third period.
+John Klingberg made a precision pass to Robertson near the front of the net and he redirected the puck past Thompson.

 Vegas took a 2-1 lead on Chandler Stephenson’s power-play goal with only two seconds left in the second period.